Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Hoeff sighed.
 The truth was, Claire was a painful subject for him.
 She wasn’t some frilly little civilian, she was a xenoarchaeologist who’d now spent more than a year living on a supergravity alien planet, usually getting her hands dirty as she pieced together what she could of Ten’Gewek history.
 He’d never seen her without dirt under her fingernails, or a little smear of mud somewhere on her face which was about as close as she ever got to wearing makeup.

-That little smear of mud never failed to look *amazingly* cute, too… And she was a hell of a lot more intelligent than him.
-Hoeff didn’t count himself as stupid, but…
+That little smear of mud never failed to look *amazingly* cute, too...
+And she was a hell of a lot more intelligent than him.
+Hoeff didn’t count himself as stupid, but...

 "Look, we’ve been over this," he said.
 "C’mon man, after the shit I was just talkin’ about?
-She deserves somebody more… on her level."
+She deserves somebody more... on her level."

 "That’s her decision, not yours," Julian retorted.
 "She has a right to choose who she’s into."